bernatferragut/CCT/Introductions/AI Hands On.md

 ## Extension 2
 > Challenging version
 * Give the volunteer the category cards selected by the class.
-* The volunteer guess which object is best described by the selected category cards.
+* The volunteer must guess which object is best described by the selected category cards.